-Ifosfamide injection, used in combination with certain other approved antineoplastic agents, is indicated for third line chemotherapy of germ cell testicular cancer.
-It should be used in combination with a prophylactic agent for hemorrhagic cystitis, such as mesna.
+Ifosfamide for Injection, used in combination with certain other approved antineoplastic agents, is indicated for third line chemotherapy of germ cell testicular cancer.
+It should ordinarily be used in combination with a prophylactic agent for hemorrhagic cystitis, such as mesna.

 Urotoxic side effects, especially hemorrhagic cystitis, have been frequently associated with the use of Ifosfamide.
 It is recommended that a urinalysis should be obtained prior to each dose of Ifosfamide.
 If microscopic hematuria (greater than 10 RBCs per high power field), is present, then subsequent administration should be withheld until complete resolution.

 Further administration of Ifosfamide should be given with vigorous oral or parenteral hydration.

 When Ifosfamide is given in combination with other chemotherapeutic agents, severe myelosuppression is frequently observed.
 Close hematologic monitoring is recommended.
 White blood cell (WBC) count, platelet count and hemoglobin should be obtained prior to each administration and at appropriate intervals.
 Unless clinically essential, Ifosfamide should not be given to patients with a WBC count below 2,000/μL and/or a platelet count below 50,000/μL.

 Central Nervous System

 Neurologic manifestations consisting of somnolence, confusion, hallucinations and in some instances, coma, have been reported following Ifosfamide therapy.
 The occurrence of these symptoms requires discontinuing Ifosfamide therapy.
 The symptoms have usually been reversible and supportive therapy should be maintained until their complete resolution.